-Salusbury WORLD supports students in school with one-to-one educational mentoring.
-Our volunteers have helped more than 50 refugee and migrant children during the last two years – with homework, with English conversation, with coursework and with investigating career options.
+Salusbury World supports Capital City Academy students with one-to-one educational mentoring.
+Our volunteers have helped more than 60 refugee and migrant children during the last two years – with homework, with English conversation, with coursework and with investigating career options.

 Students who have a mentor tell us that mentoring helps them to improve their school work and gives them more confidence in class.

 “Having a mentor has helped me with my English and Maths a lot.
 It has made me feel like I have the chance to do well and I now ask questions in class.
 If I don’t know what to do, I have someone to go over it with me."

 The mentoring group are also invited to attend our summer Holiday Club, where they have the chance to learn more about London, improve their English and try out new activities.

 If you think your child would benefit from the support of a mentor, please contact Dan email@example.com or 07719 517967.

 Or your child can come and have a chat with Dan themselves.
 He’s in the school library most mornings, from Monday to Thursday.

 We have brought into school a number of projects and inspiring speakers.
 We regularly organise creative arts workshops for students in U33 and arrange trips to the theatre and to interesting and educational places in London.